-People with insomnia are more likely to have depression, anxiety, heart disease, and diabetes.
-They are also more likely to abuse alcohol or drugs.
-Ideally, insomnia research should help find more effective treatments that reduce the risk of other illnesses.1
+People with insomnia are more likely to have depression, anxiety, heart failure, and diabetes.
+They are also more likely to misuse alcohol or drugs.
+Ideally, insomnia research should help find more effective treatments that reduce the risk of other illnesses.3

 There is an economic burden with insomnia too.
-Lack of quality sleep leads to poor performance at school and work, more accidents, more missed days at school or work, and higher health care costs.
-Better understanding of the causes and treatments for insomnia should reduce the costs of poor sleep.1
+Lack of quality sleep leads to poor performance at school and work, more accidents, more missed time at school or work, and higher health care costs.
+Better understanding of the causes and treatments for insomnia should reduce the costs of poor sleep.4-7

 The latest in insomnia research